manassehgitau/manassehgitau/README.md

 # 👋 Hi, I’m **Manasseh Gitau** 🇰🇪,

 &nbsp;
-## 🎓 A mechatronics engineer student with a passion for tech
+## 🎓 A mechatronics engineering student with a passion for tech

 - 👍 I'm good at working in the linux environment🐧, gnerally software development :computer:
 - 👀 I’m interested in the Internet of Things, embedded Systems engineering 📡 and Robotics 🤖 🚀.